adrsub22/transit-app-travel-pattern-pipeline/README.md

 - scenario and baseline condition reporting
 - spatial storytelling

-## About
+## Author

-Built by Andrew Reyna, a transit planner / data analyst based in San Antonio.
-Currently working at VIA Metropolitan Transit, with a background in Urban Planning.
+Built by Andrew Reyna, a transit planner / data analyst based in San Antonio. with a background in Urban Planning.
 Find me at adrsub22@gmail.com